astronomer/docs/learn/airflow-decorators.md

 join_orders_customers(filter_orders(filtered_orders_table), customers_table)
 ```

-The Astro Python SDK offers much more functionality that greatly simplifies DAG authoring, for example a decorator to load files from object storage directly into a relational table while inferring its schema.
+The Astro Python SDK offers much more functionality that greatly simplifies DAG authoring, for example an operator to load files from object storage directly into a relational table while inferring its schema.
 To learn more about the Astro Python SDK, check out:

 - [Write a DAG with the Astro Python SDK tutorial](https://docs.astronomer.io/learn/astro-python-sdk)
 - [The Astro Python SDK for ETL guide](https://docs.astronomer.io/learn/astro-python-sdk-etl)